 Take a photo of a tree and turn it into a large-scale print at your local office-printing store (like Kinko's or Staples).
 Attach it to a long wooden dowel and hang it like a tapestry with string.
 You can either leave the print as is, or add ornaments to a string and tape them to the tree.

 The Mini Tree

-Even if you don't have room for a traditional tree, you can still get the same look on a smaller scale.
+Even if you don't have room for a traditional Christmas tree, you can get the same look on a smaller scale.
 Instead of the 7-foot fir tree, opt for a 3- or 4-foot-tall one, and use a decorative metal planter in place of the typical tree stand and skirt.
-Then, keep the ornaments minimal so you won’t overwhelm the branches.
+Then, keep the ornaments minimal so you don't overwhelm the branches.

 Pineapple Christmas Tree

 For a trendy fringe effect, try adding strips of crepe paper in tiers.
 Fringe each strip with scissors and layer one on top of the other—you can play around with different color combinations, too.
-Tape paper stars and a tree topper to finish the modern look.
+Tape paper stars and a tree topper to the fringe to finish the modern take on a Christmas tree.